tinnvec/stonebot/readme.md

 Monitors Text Channels for `::card name::` in messages and responds with the card information.
+Stonebot uses a fuzzy search when matching `card name` and returns the highest scoring result, favoring collectible cards over uncollectible ones.

 # Usage

 Double colons `::` around `card name` for default output.
-Collectible cards will be favored over uncollectible ones in the results.

 `::frostbolt::`